Ten Thousand Buddhas Monastery: Architecture

 The Ten Thousand Buddhas Monastery is located on a hillside in Pai Tau Village and is accessible by stairwell consisting of 431 "steep steps".
 These are surrounded on both sides by statues of arhats – the Buddhist equivalent of saints who have achieved enlightenment.
 They were produced by artists from Yunnan and Guangdong provinces, and are modeled after ones situated at a temple in Kunming, the hometown of founder Yuet Kai.
 The creation and installation of these statues – which commenced in 2001 without prior authorization from the government – led to a minor rift between the monastery and the local authorities.
 The latter contended that this was in contravention of the city's building code and that it would create a landslide hazard that could result in fatalities during the region's rainy season.
 After a safety assessment, the statues were allowed to remain, and they continue to line the route up to the monastery.

 The complex covers over 8 ha and is divided over two floors.
 The upper level consists of four halls dedicated to Kwun Yam and other Buddhist and Taoist deities that contain various Buddha statues, while the lower floor features another hall, a pagoda that is nine storeys high, a tower and two pavilions.

 In total, there are close to 13,000 Buddha statues at the monastery; this is in spite of the temple's "Ten Thousand" title.
 While 12,000 has been cited as the lower estimation, writers in the Lonely Planet guide book surmise that there "some 12,800" statutes on the monastery grounds.
 Several of these originate from the Tang dynasty.

-Cultural references
+In media

 The Monastery has been featured in films and television series over the years.
 In the 1995 American action series Vanishing Son, it was the location of a martial arts fight scene between the protagonist (played by Russell Wong) and a "sword-wielding adversary" of his.
-Furthermore, the temple was the setting of the opening scene in the 2002 local crime-thriller Infernal Affairs.
-The triad boss in the film, Hon Sam (portrayed by Eric Tsang, who is incidentally a devout Buddhist), prays in front of a statue of Buddha at the temple.
+The temple was also the setting of the opening scene in the 2002 local crime-thriller Infernal Affairs.
+The triad boss in the film, Hon Sam (portrayed by Eric Tsang, incidentally a devout Buddhist), prays in front of a statue of Buddha at the temple.
 His young followers – who are also gathered there – then toast their loyalty to him, prior to dispersing with instructions from Hon to infiltrate the Hong Kong Police Force as his moles.